e-v-s/CTI-case-study/docs/07-novo-ataque-seg-email.md

 The “Verify your account here” button points not to IPFS but to a legitimate domain provider, Weebly.
 This provider has a documented history of hosting phishing sites, as noted [here](https://blog.eclecticiq.com/financially-motivated-threat-actor-leveraged-google-docs-and-weebly-services-to-target-telecom-and-financial-sectors) and [here](https://unit42.paloaltonetworks.com/platform-abuse-phishing/).

-The VirusTotal link analysis showed two platforms flagged it as malicious, but the DETAILS only reflected the provider’s domain, not the attacker’s.
+The VirusTotal link analysis showed that two platforms flagged it as malicious, but the DETAILS only reflected the provider’s domain, not the attacker’s.

 <div style="display: flex;">
   <div style="justify-items: center; margin: 50px;">